English Phrases Starting With C

-In this lesson, we cover essential American phrases and expressions that start with letter C with examples.
+In this lesson, we cover essential American English phrases that tart with C with examples.
 You can use them in your daily conversations.
 Just follow examples and write them down a few times to learn them very well.

 Expression Recap

-In our previous lesson, we covered American Phrases Beginning with B.
+In our previous lesson, we covered English Phrases Starting With B.

 call it a day: stop working; to decide to quit working and go home.